What the study found

-Why the authors say this matters: The authors conclude that the framework offers a scalable and label-efficient way to support future data-driven weather forecasting systems.
-They also say the model can capture fine-grained meteorological patterns.
+The authors conclude that the framework provides a scalable and label-efficient solution for future data-driven weather forecasting systems.
+They also say the model can help capture fine-grained meteorological patterns, which they present as relevant to robust forecasting.

-What worked and what didn't: The approach achieved superior performance compared with traditional numerical weather prediction models and recent deep learning methods.
-The abstract does not describe any specific cases where the model did not work as well.
+The approach achieved superior performance compared with traditional numerical weather prediction models and recent deep learning methods in the reported experiments.
+The abstract does not describe any specific cases where the model underperformed or failed.

-What to keep in mind: The available summary does not give detailed limitations, and it does not specify the exact metrics or error values used.
-The findings are reported for the datasets and locations named in the abstract.
+The summary does not provide detailed limitations, error cases, or uncertainty measures beyond the reported comparisons.
+The findings are limited to the datasets and locations named in the abstract.

 Key points